stnuessl/rf/README.md

 ### Setting up rf for a project

 This section shows how to set up __rf__ for use from within a project.
-[llvm](https://github.com/llvm-mirror/llvm) will be used as an real world example.
+[llvm](https://github.com/llvm-mirror/llvm) will be used as a real world example.

 ```